JacobH1992/one-click-hugo-cms/site/content/work/tandem-bank-app.md

 ---
 ### User journeys

+{{< figure src="/img/tdm-app/app-overview.jpg" alt="Tandem App" >}}

-Hundreds of user journeys had to be created in order to build the app.
-From originations to Registration and Log In.
+The Tandem app was build for iOS and Android.
+Parts of it were also built as a responsive web app.
+This meant that hundreds of user journeys had to be created in order to build the app.
+From product originations to registration and log in.

+[images of user journeys]

+login / registration
+originations

 ---
-### Prototyping & Testing
+### Interaction & Prototyping

----
-### Concept design
+Lots of time was spent on ....

+login
+register
+spending money

 Countless app concepts were designed to try and push and evolve the app's visual style.
 Here are some example of concepts I worked on that didn't make it:

+---

+### App Store & Onboarding

+Onboarding concepts & conversational UI

+Appstore images

 ---